 Note that the lookup table begins the frequency sweep at 37500 (most sensitive) and ends at 41500 (least sensitive).
 You might be wondering why the numbers in the lookup table don't match the frequency values from Figure 6.1.
 It's true that if the BASIC Stamp could transmit a 50% duty cycle pulse train (pulses with the same high time and low time) at these frequencies, they would have to match the frequencies specified for the IR detector's filter.
 However, the frequency command introduces other factors that affect the amplitude of the harmonics transmitted by the IR LEDs.
 The math involved in predicting the optimum frequency arguments to use is very advanced and is well outside the scope of this text.
-Even so, the best frequencies for a given distance can be determined experimentally, and Activity #2 will introduce a method of gathering and analyzing frequency sweep data for fine tuning your distance detectors.
+Even so, the best frequencies for a given distance can be determined experimentally.
+You can consult Appendix H: Tuning IR Distance Detection for details, but try the remaining activities in this book first because the list of values we are using are known to be reliable.

-The left sensor is checked by using frequit to send the current value of IR\freq.
-Next, the .lowbit() argument is used to address each successive bit in l\values.
-When counter is "0," the .lowbit(counter) argument addresses bit-0 of l\values.
-When counter is "1," the .lowbit(counter) argument addresses bit-1 of l\values, and so on.
-Before writing the value of ins to l\values.lowbit(counter), the NOT operator (~) is used to invert the bit's value before it is stored to its bit array location in l\values.
-The same process is then repeated for r\values.
-After the fifth time through the for...next loop, the IR data bits have all been loaded into l\values and r\values.
+The left sensor is checked by using freqout to send the current value of IR_freq.
+Next, the .lowbit() argument is used to address each successive bit in l_values.
+When counter is "0," the .lowbit(counter) argument addresses bit-0 of l_values.
+When counter is "1," the .lowbit(counter) argument addresses bit-1 of l_values, and so on.
+Before writing the value of ins to l_values.lowbit(counter), the NOT operator (~) is used to invert the bit's value before it is stored to its bit array location in l_values.
+The same process is then repeated for r_values.
+After the fifth time through the for...next loop, the IR data bits have all been loaded into l_values and r_values.